NJ Transit: Gateway Program

-The Gateway Program is a major rail infrastructure improvement project designed to improve current services and create new capacity that will allow the doubling of passenger trains running under the Hudson River.
+This project will expand and restore the Northeast Corridor through a series of phases.
+It will create new capacity that will allow the doubling of passenger trains running under the Hudson River.
 The program will increase track, tunnel, bridge, and station capacity, eventually creating four mainline tracks between Newark, NJ, and Penn Station, New York, including a new, two-track Hudson River tunnel.
 It is being undertaken in partnership with Amtrak, the Port Authority of New York and New Jersey, the State of New Jersey, and the State of New York.

 Portal Bridge Replacement Project

-The project would replace the existing century-old bridge swing-span bridge with a new, fixed-span bridge over the Hackensack River.
-The current bridge causes train traffic and delays due to maritime traffic, as well as malfunctions occurring from opening and closing.
-The new bridge's goal is to eliminate the movable span, improve reliability, increase train speeds, and remove conflict with maritime traffic.
+This project will replace the existing century-old swing-span bridge with a new, fixed-span bridge over the Hackensack River.
+The current bridge causes train traffic and delays due to maritime traffic, as well as malfunctions occurring from opening and closing; the new bridge will eliminate the movable span, thus improving reliability and increasing train speeds.
 The project is partnered with the Port Authority of New York and New Jersey, NJ Transit, Amtrak, and United States Department of Transportation, with funding provided by NJ Transit, Amtrak, and the Federal Railroad Administration.

-The Hudson Tunnel Project
+Hudson Tunnel Project

-The project is the design and construction of a new Hudson River rail tunnel serving Penn Station, New York, and the rehabilitation and modernization of the existing North River Tunnels, which incurred serious and ongoing damage during Hurricane Sandy.
+This project will entail the design and construction of a new Hudson River rail tunnel serving Penn Station, New York, and the rehabilitation and modernization of the existing North River Tunnels, which incurred serious and ongoing damage during Hurricane Sandy.
 The tunnel was flooded with millions of gallons of saltwater during Hurricane Sandy, causing corrosion that continues to damage the century-old tunnel.
 It plans to build a new tunnel, rather than close and renovate the existing tunnel, as doing so would leave only one of the North River Tunnels in service, which would cause a massive reduction in rail service.
 As of 2018, the final design was completed and it is being advanced through the U.S. Department of Transportation TIGER grant.
 The project is partnered with the FRA, PANYNJ, NJ Transit and Amtrak, all of which have provided a total funding of $86.5 million.

-Hudson-Bergen Light Rail (HBLR) Northern Branch Extension
+Hudson–Bergen Light Rail (HBLR) Northern Branch Extension

-The project will extend Hudson-Bergen Light Rail service from North Bergen, Hudson County to Englewood, Bergen County.
-The goal of the project is to meet the needs of travelers in the area, advance cost-effective transit solutions, attract growth and development in Bergen and Hudson counties, including the Hudson River Waterfront, improve regional mobility and access, reduce roadway congestion, and enhance the transit network.
-There have been several public hearings so far, and have received the Supplemental Draft Environmental Impact Statement from the Environmental Protection Agency.
+This project will extend the Hudson–Bergen Light Rail from North Bergen in Hudson County to Englewood in Bergen County.
+The extension will better meet the needs of travelers in the area, advance cost-effective transit solutions, improve regional mobility and access, reduce roadway congestion, and attract growth and development.
+There have been several public hearings so far, and the project has received the Supplemental Draft Environmental Impact Statement from the Environmental Protection Agency.
 The final EIS was expected to be completed by the end of 2019.
 As of December 2022, the project is still in its design phase, and NJT was given a $600K federal grant to study transit-oriented development along the proposed extension.